dashpay/platform/packages/wallet-lib/docs/plugins/using-a-plugin.md

 They handle respectively with maintaining your address pool, getting you in sync with the blockchain and maintaining some knowledge about the chain (blockheight).
 You can disable them by adding `injectDefaultPlugins:false` at the initialization parameter of your wallet object.

-For more granularity, you could do it as a parameter of `getAccount(accId, accOpts)`.
+For more granularity, you could do it as a parameter of `getAccount(accOpts)`.

 ## Type of plugins